tehjawn/AugJS/README.md

 - v0.4.0 --> v0.6.1 (to match with SRC6 version and some added tweaks)

-- Tutorials, Documentation and Examples Pages for v0.6.1 Finished
+- Getting Started Tutorial for v0.6.1 Finished

 #### 3/24/2017